rust-lang/book/src/ch17-01-futures-and-syntax.md

 checking with a future to see if its value is available yet is called *polling*.

 Some other languages also use `async` and `await` keywords for async programming.
-If you are familiar with those languages, you may notice some significant differences in how Rust does things, including how it handles the syntax.
-That is for good reason, as we will see!
+If you’re familiar with those languages, you may notice some significant differences in how Rust does things, including how it handles the syntax.
+That’s for good reason, as we’ll see!

 Most of the time when writing async Rust, we use the `async` and `await` keywords.
 Rust compiles them into equivalent code using the `Future` trait, much like it compiles `for` loops into equivalent code using the `Iterator` trait.
 Because Rust provides the `Future` trait, though, you can also implement it for your own data types when you need to.
-Many of the functions we will see throughout this chapter return types with their own implementations of `Future`.
+Many of the functions we’ll see throughout this chapter return types with their own implementations of `Future`.
-We will return to the definition of the trait at the end of the chapter and dig into more of how it works, but this is enough detail to keep us moving forward.
+We’ll return to the definition of the trait at the end of the chapter and dig into more of how it works, but this is enough detail to keep us moving forward.

 That may all feel a bit abstract.
 Let’s write our first async program: a little web scraper.
-We will pass in two URLs from the command line, fetch both of them concurrently, and return the result of whichever one finishes first.
+We’ll pass in two URLs from the command line, fetch both of them concurrently, and return the result of whichever one finishes first.
 This example will have a fair bit of new syntax, but don’t worry.
-We will explain everything you need to know as we go.
+We’ll explain everything you need to know as we go.

 ### Our First Async Program

 To keep this chapter focused on learning async, rather than juggling parts of the ecosystem, we have created the `trpl` crate (`trpl` is short for “The Rust Programming Language”).
-It re-exports all the types, traits, and functions you will need, primarily from the [`futures`][futures-crate] and [`tokio`][tokio] crates.
+It re-exports all the types, traits, and functions you’ll need, primarily from the [`futures`][futures-crate] and [`tokio`][tokio] crates.

 - The `futures` crate is an official home for Rust experimentation for async